-- "Class A Ordinary Shares" refers to the Company's Class A Ordinary Shares, par value \$1.00 per share. - "Class B Ordinary Shares" refers to the Company's Class B Ordinary Shares, par value \$1.00 per share. - "Company," "we" and "us" refer to Aptorum Group Limited, a Cayman Islands exempted company with limited liability whose principal place of business is in Hong Kong. - "CMC" refers to chemical, manufacturing and control. - "Covar" refers to Covar Pharmaceuticals Incorporated, a contract research organization engaged by the Company. - "CROs" refers to contract research organizations. - "CTA" refers to Clinical Trial Application. - "EEA" refers to the European Economic Area. - "EMA" refers to the European Medicines Agency. - "EMEA" refers to Europe, the Middle East and Africa. - "EPO" refers to the European Patent Organization or the European Patent Office operated by it. - "European Patent" refers to patents issuable by the EPO. - "EU" refers to the European Union. - "Exchange Act" refers to the U.S. Securities Exchange Act of 1934, as amended. - "FDA" refers to U.S. Food and Drug Administration. - "FDCA" refers to the U.S. Federal Food, Drug and Cosmetic Act. - "Fiscal year" refers to the period from January 31 of each calendar year to December 31 of the following calendar year. - "HKD" refers to Hong Kong Dollars. - "Hong Kong" or "H.K." refers to Hong Kong Special Administrative Region of the People's Republic of China. - "Hong Kong Doctors" refers to the doctors in Hong Kong under the employment of AML Clinic. - "IND" refers to Investigational New Drugs. - "IP" refers to intellectual property. - "IPO" or "Offering" means the initial public offering by the Company of 761,419 Class A Ordinary Shares consummated on December 17, 2018. - "Jurchen" refers to Jurchen Investment Corporation, a company wholly-owned by one of our directors and former CEO, Ian Huen, and a holding company of Aptorum Group. - "Lead Projects" refers to ALS-4, SACT-1 and RPIDD. - "Libra" refers to Libra Sciences Limited, a VIE in which we hold 97.27% economic interest and 31.51% voting power.
-Libra is incorporated under the laws of the Cayman Islands.
-We are not deemed as the primary beneficiary of Libra for accounting purposes. - "Major Patent Jurisdictions" refers to the United States, member states of the European Patent Organization and the People's Republic of China. - "Mios" refers to Mios Pharmaceuticals Limited, a consolidated VIE in which we indirectly hold 97.93% economic interest and 36.17% voting power.
-Aptorum is regarded as the primary beneficiary of Mios for accounting purposes.
+- "Class A Ordinary Shares" refers to the Company's Class A Ordinary Shares, par value \$1.00 per share. - "Class B Ordinary Shares" refers to the Company's Class B Ordinary Shares, par value \$1.00 per share. - "CMC" refers to chemical, manufacturing and control. - "Covar" refers to Covar Pharmaceuticals Incorporated, a contract research organization engaged by the Company. - "CROs" refers to contract research organizations. - "CTA" refers to Clinical Trial Application. - "EEA" refers to the European Economic Area. - "EMA" refers to the European Medicines Agency. - "EMEA" refers to Europe, the Middle East and Africa. - "EPO" refers to the European Patent Organization or the European Patent Office operated by it. - "European Patent" refers to patents issuable by the EPO. - "EU" refers to the European Union. - "Exchange Act" refers to the U.S. Securities Exchange Act of 1934, as amended. - "FDA" refers to U.S. Food and Drug Administration. - "FDCA" refers to the U.S. Federal Food, Drug and Cosmetic Act. - "Fiscal year" refers to the period from January 31 of each calendar year to December 31 of the following calendar year. - "HKD" refers to Hong Kong Dollars. - "Hong Kong" or "H.K." refers to Hong Kong Special Administrative Region of the People's Republic of China. - "Hong Kong Doctors" refers to the doctors in Hong Kong under the employment of AML Clinic. - "IND" refers to Investigational New Drugs. - "IP" refers to intellectual property. - "IPO" or "Offering" means the initial public offering by the Company of 761,419 Class A Ordinary Shares consummated on December 17, 2018. - "Jurchen" refers to Jurchen Investment Corporation, a company wholly-owned by our CEO, Ian Huen, and a holding company of Aptorum Group. - "Lead Projects" refers to ALS-4, SACT-1 and RPIDD. - "Major Patent Jurisdictions" refers to the United States, member states of the European Patent Organization and the People's Republic of China. - "Mios" refers to Mios Pharmaceuticals Limited, a variable interest entity which we hold 97.93% economic interest and 36.17% voting power.